ROCm/rocm_smi_lib/docs/tutorials/python_tutorials.rst

 ====================
-Python Tutorials
+Python tutorials
 ====================

-This chapter is the rocm_smi Python api tutorials.
+This chapter is the rocm_smi Python API tutorials.

 .. code-block:: python